 Goal: add a new poses to your repertoire once a week!

 Finding new asanas that meet your skill level and categorical needs can be a challenge.
-I recommend this book, 2100 asanas (link).
+I recommend this book, 2,100 Asanas: The Complete Yoga Poses.
 It’s filled with literally thousands of photos of asanas.
 This is a great place to find new ideas.
+Flipping through the pages is basically guaranteed to make you want to start to move.
 The book is already massive so it doesn’t give a great deal of detail on getting into the poses.
 When a pose is appealing but unclear, I turn to the internet.
 These days even google has an archive of yoga poses.
-There are lots of great sites with detailed how to’s regarding getting into the pose and alignment.
+There are lots of great sites with detailed how to’s regarding getting into the pose and alignment but it’s hard to find them if you don’t know the pose you’re looking for.
 Knowing the name of a pose you want to try is a big help.
-2100 can help you begin.
+2100 can help you begin with that spark of inspiration.

 If you are interested in a specific style of yoga, try to find a book that is directly related.
 There is a lot of yoga theory and philosophy behind most styles and a bit of background can help you find the right intention to infuse into your practice.